 How to file a wildfire insurance claim

 - An insurance adjuster will visit your home when it’s safe to do so.
 The adjuster will assess the damage and ask for “proof of loss.”
-This will most likely be a form to fill out along with backup documents you have collected– pictures, receipts, serial numbers of appliances, etc.
+This is a standard form you'll fill out and return along with backup documents you have collected, such as pictures, receipts and serial or model numbers of damaged property.

 - Get repair quotes.
 Find a reputable contractor to give you estimates for the work.
 Sometimes the insurance company has a list of approved companies they work with, other times you can choose one yourself.